manwar/theweeklychallenge/content/blog/weekly-challenge-053.md

 ***
 ***

 For this task, I just did standalone solution.
 The best part of the solution is the use of **CPAN** module **Algorithm::Combinatorics**.
 The module did most of the work for me.
-The only thing left for me to do apply the rule and print the string that passes the test.
+The only thing left for me to do is apply the rule and print the string that passes the test.

 ```perl
 #!/usr/bin/perl